 - If you live in a city walk or take public transport.
 You’ll be getting fit while saving money and the environment.

 - Wherever possible buy locally grown food and cook at home.
 It’s healthier and often cheaper than eating out or buying a ready meal.

 - Work from home where possible.
-It reduces the pressure on public services, increases productivity and personal happiness.
+It reduces the pressure on public services and increases productivity and personal happiness.

-- When purchasing electronics consider its energy efficiency, potential to be upgraded (as opposed to replaced) and recyclability.
+- When purchasing electronics consider their energy efficiency, potential to be upgraded (as opposed to replaced) and recyclability.

 - Avoid the temptations of special offers which only encourage more consumption and in reality save you little.

 Whilst this thinking isn’t particularly revolutionary I don’t think we’re very good at articulating it so I’m going to coin a new word for this type of lifestyle: Comfotalism; defined as the middle path between consumerism, minimalism and environmentalism.
 This boils down to basically living a life more in balance with our natural environment without the need for composting toilets or any other hairy eco-warrior behaviour!
 Free of the need to always buy bigger and better I truly believe people would be happier and less stressed – after all, for what other reason are you currently working yourself to death?